grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/200 Test for performance.md

 ## Context: meet service-level objectives

-To assess the login endpoint's performance, your team may have defined [service level objectives](https://sre.google/sre-book/service-level-objectives/) (SLOs):
+To assess the login endpoint's performance, your team may have defined [service level objectives](https://sre.google/sre-book/service-level-objectives/) (SLOs).
+For example:
-- 99.9% of requests are successful
+- 99% of requests should be successful
-- 99% of requests have a latency of 1000ms or less
+- 99% of requests should have a latency of 1000ms or less

-The service must meet these SLOs up to peak traffic of 1 request/second.
+The service must meet these SLOs under different type of usual traffic.

-After the peak-traffic test, run another test to determine where the system degrades (this is also often done to discover baselines before the organization has an SLOs).

 ## Assert for performance with thresholds